DavidMelnychuk/analyze-trump-biden/README.md

 Can use the entire 3200 biden tweet dataset for training.
 The other statistical text analysis will be for during COVID19 pandemic.

+Retweets not included because we want to get tweets that are indicative of how the candidate writes and not the content they promote.

+# Make this nice and fancy like kaggle to describe the data.
+csv Data Columns, names
+tweet text, created_at, retweet_count, favorite_count, is_retweet, id_str

+Data from December 31 2019 to July 23 2020.
+No Retweets included because want writing indicative of candidate not other people.
+I can turn this into a kaggle/blog post later.

+Number of links they put.
+Frequency of words.
+Frequency of n-grams.